zmap/zdns/README.md

 	go build

-You _cannot_ just run `go get` because we use a forked version of miekg's DNS library that has additional performance fixes.A
+You _cannot_ just run `go get` because we use a forked version of miekg's DNS library that has additional performance fixes.

 Usage